 Dogs learn at their own pace without any peer pressure.

 Our team members really bond with the pets they are entrusted to care for.
 I am confident that after a few visits with us your dog will start to think of our pet care team as part of the family.
 We see it time and time again!
 After all, it’s the emotional connection that we have with your dogs that matters the most.

 We can’t wait for you to get to know our passionate group of trainers and daycare staff.
 We train them over several months to ensure they can teach dogs of all different ages, sizes, and play styles to socialize safely.

 Get to know our team by going here:

 People often ask me, “how did you get started working with dogs?”.
 To which I answer, “I got a dog”.
 And that’s the truth, I got a Pit Bull puppy on a whim, and I had no idea how to raise him.

-I started watching The Dog Whisperer on tv, going to dog training workshops, reading dog related books and scientific studies and buying every dog training dvd I could get my hands on.
+I started watching dog training shows on tv, going to dog training workshops, reading dog related books and scientific studies and buying every dog training dvd I could get my hands on.
 Thanks to all my studying and hard work with my own dog, my friends and family soon took notice of my passion and ability with dogs.
-Click on image above to read more.

 Lorie has had dogs her entire life.
 Something about their happy, playful nature and noble hearts has always made her love dogs.
 In December of 2014, Lorie was looking for a new challenge when she saw an opening with Train Walk Poop.
 She applied, and her search blossomed into a new passion.
 She loves what she does, and has a lot of fun with it.
 Her dependability shows, as she can be counted on to always do a great job.